NFFT/nfft/README.md

 --------
 Your comments are welcome!
 This is the third version of the library and may not be as robust or well documented as it should be.
-Please keep track of bugs or missing/confusing instructions and report them to [Daniel Potts](mailto:potts@mathematik.tu-chemnitz.de).
+Please keep track of bugs or missing/confusing instructions and report them in our issue tracker or directly to [Daniel Potts](mailto:potts@mathematik.tu-chemnitz.de).
 The postal address is